-Future improvements: The scheme will be peer-reviewed by independent external experts in Nov/2016.
-A workplan for optimization and better approximating statistical sound sampling and estimation and end-user needs will be put in place.
-Implementation of a new design is expected for 2018 onwards.
+Future improvements: Most schemes were peer-reviewed by independent external experts in Nov/2016.
+A scheme-by-scheme work-plan for optimization and better approximating statistical sound sampling and estimation and end-user needs is currently being considered.
+Implementation of new designs is expected for 2019 onwards.